Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/wall-of-stone.md

 aliases: ["Wall of Stone"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-287. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+287. Available in the SRD and the Basic Rules."
 ---
 # Wall of Stone
 *5th-level, Evocation*